 During the election, 30 candidates ran for eight new seats on Council and Mayor, Treasurer, and City Clerk's roles.
 The top Council vote-getters were elected to serve four-year terms, and the second-highest Council vote-getters were elected to serve two-year terms.

 In 2001, Centennial incorporated as a statutory city governed by state laws.
-On November 6, 2007, Centennial’s citizens elected 21 residents to serve on the Home Rule Charter Commissioners to draft a Home Rule Charter in 120 days.
+On November 6, 2007, Centennial’s citizens elected 21 residents to serve on the Home Rule Charter Commission to draft a Home Rule Charter in 120 days.
 On June 10, 2008, the citizens of Centennial voted to approve a Home Rule Charter, making it possible for Centennial to have control over local matters of local concern, including sales tax collection and audit.
 The approved charter serves as a “constitution” for the City.
 Read the Home Rule Charter(PDF, 821KB).

 Tax Payers Bill of Rights (TABOR) Measures